yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 ```{.copyWrapper}
 {{._tyk_context.headers_HEADERNAME}}
 ```
-Check this [doc](https://tyk.io/docs/concepts/context-variables/) for or all the context data option
+Check this [doc](https://tyk.io/docs/concepts/context-variables/) for all the context variable options.

 ## <a name="form-data"></a> Form Data